-What is ballistic & tactical eyewear, & how does it differ from other eyewear?
+What is ballistic & tactical eyewear?
+How does it differ from other eyewear?

-The U.S. Military has issued rigorous ballistic tests that safety eyewear and sunglasses worn by military personnel have to pass.
-These tests, conducted in a field environment, include subjecting eyewear to projectiles at over four times the velocity of normal ANSI Z87.1 testing, the standard for industrial safety eyewear.
+The U.S. Military issued rigorous ballistic tests that protective eyewear worn by military personnel have to pass.
+These tests are conducted in a field environment that involves subjecting eyewear to projectiles at over four times the velocity of standard ANSI Z87.1 testing, the standard for industrial safety eyewear.

-(Note: In the European military, standards are set up a bit differently with the European EN166 standard identifying four levels of ballistic protection.)
+For more information on MCEP Standards, see Understanding U.S. Military Eye Protection (MCEP) Standards.
+Note that in the European military, standards are set up a bit differently, with the European EN166 standard identifying four levels of ballistic protection.

 How great is the need for ballistic and tactical eyewear in the military?

 The Official Homepage of the United States Army illustrated in Eye doctors teach combat trauma management the tremendous need for ballistic and tactical eyewear protection for individuals in the armed forces.

 - Combat ocular trauma has stabilized due to widely implemented eye protection in the military.